rahuljjacob/RemoteExec/arch.md

 - User can submit CODE using a POST request
 - User can submit polling requests using GET
 - Validate Code
-- Enqueue into a task queue (REDIS/Valkey??)
+- Enqueue into a task queue (redis)
 - Make task ID